MicrosoftDocs/sql-docs/azure-sql/managed-instance/automated-backups-overview.md

 The first full backup is scheduled immediately after a new database is created or restored, or after backup redundancy changes.
 This backup usually finishes within 30 minutes, but it can take longer when the database is large.

 For a new database, the backup is fast.
-But the backup time can vary for a restore database, and it depends on the size of the database.
+But the backup time can vary for a restored database, and it depends on the size of the database.
 For example, the initial backup can take longer on a restored database or a database copy, which would typically be larger than a new database.

 After the first full backup, all further backups are scheduled and managed automatically.
 The exact timing of all database backups is determined by the SQL Managed Instance service as it balances the overall system workload.
 You can't change the schedule of backup jobs or disable them.

 > [!IMPORTANT]
-> For a new, restored, or copied database, the point-in-time restore capability becomes available from the time when the initial transaction log backup that follows the initial full backup is created.
+> For a new, restored, or copied database, the point-in-time restore capability becomes available when the initial transaction log backup that follows the initial full backup is created.

 ## Backup storage consumption